pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 ### Multicolinearity (Variance Inflation Factors)

 Variance Inflation Factor (VIF) is a measure of colinearity among variables.
 It is calculated by solving a regression problem to predict one variable given the rest.
 A VIF score is a positive number that is greater or equal than 1, and a score of 1 means the variable is completely independent of the others.
 The larger the score, the more dependent it is.
 Since it is an inverse, it is possible for the VIF score to be infinite.
 Note that we cap the VIF score at 50.
 As a rule of thumb for cases where the number of samples is not abnormally small, a score of up to 5 means the variable is only moderatly correlated, and beyond 5 it is highly correlated.

+To create the analysis for VIF, choose **Multicollinearity** for Analysis type and choose **Variance inflation factors** for Analysis.

 As per the above rule, we can eliminate the following feature columns from our feature set since they will not contribute effectively towards the prediction capability of the model that gets trained using these features.